The Untitled Chair Project

 Doug & me, Denver Colorado, 1997

 The red chair is at the heart of it all.
-Every time I take it out for a photo shoot, it grabs attention—people want to know what it’s doing there.
-It's not common to see a big corn fed Texas boy walking around with a red chair and a camera.
-That moment of curiosity opens the door to conversation.
-The chair becomes a symbol of hope, awareness, and connection.
+Every time I take it out for a photo shoot, it grabs attention.
+People naturally want to know, "What is this all about?"
+It's not common to see a big Texas boy walking around with a red chair and a camera.

 Each shoot is different.
-The only rule?
-Don’t look directly at the camera.
-After that, it’s up to each person—how they pose, if they sit, if they stand, if they stay quiet or tell their story.
-No two portraits are alike, and that’s the beauty of it.
-Every photo is honest, unique, and deeply human.
+The only rule for the person being photographed is: Don't look directly at the camera.
+After that, it’s up to each person.
+They can choose how they pose, whether they sit or stand, and if they stay quiet or tell their story.

 Copyright © 2025 The Untitled Chair Project - All Rights Reserved.